Nurse Internship Program

 - GPA of 3.0 or above preferred

-- Two letters of reference from nursing instructors and/or MSHA Manager(for current team member)
+- Two letters of recommendation from nursing instructors

 Selection is based on satisfactory references, GPA, essay content, pre-hire assessment results and interview.
-Students must demonstrate motivation and commitment to the professional practice of nursing, the Nurse Intern II Program and express interest in employment with MSHA following graduation.
-Participation in the program is limited
+Students must demonstrate motivation and commitment to the professional practice of nursing, the Nurse Intern II Program and express interest in employment with Mountain States following graduation.

 Applications closed on March 8th, 2014.*